ardatan/graphql-tools/website/docs/schema-stitching.md

 This argument in the gateway schema won't do anything until passed through to the underlying subservice requests.
 How we pass this input through depends on which subservice manages the association data.

 First, let's say that the Chirps service manages the association and implements a `since` param for scoping the returned Chirp results.
-This simply requires passing the resolver argument through to `delegateToSchema` arguments:
+This simply requires passing the resolver argument through to `delegateToSchema`:

 ```js
 export default {